shraddhasalvi27/maplano/readme.md

 Here is the complete `README.md` file content for your **Job Workflow Management System - MAPLANO**, written as a single markdown file ready to be added directly to your project root:

-# Job Workflow Management System - Maplon
+# Job Workflow Management System - Maplano

 A simple MERN-based workflow management system that allows Admins and Managers to create, assign, update, and track jobs across teams.
 Users can log in, view their assigned jobs, comment on them, and update statuses depending on their roles.